4 Reasons Why MS Excel Is Bad for Your Business

 If you choose to use cloud software then these hazards are avoided.
 Your data is securely stored on remote servers, and all access to that data is logged so you will know exactly who made changes to your data and what they changed.

-Having looked at the problems associated with using Microsoft Excel in your business, and seen that a better alternative exists perhaps now is time that you need to make the switch to cloud software and safeguard the future of your business.
+Having looked at the problems associated with using Microsoft Excel in your business, and seen that a better alternative exists perhaps now’s the time you need to make the switch to cloud software and safeguard the future of your business.